AutoTAMP: Autoregressive Task and Motion Planning with LLMs as Translators and Checkers

-\section{Introduction}
+\section{INTRODUCTION}

-A long-standing goal of robotics has been to provide agents with the ability to find and execute optimal plans for complex tasks.
-Robots not only need to reason about the task in the environment and find a satisfying sequence of actions but also verify the feasibility of executing those actions according to the robot’s motion capabilities.
-This problem is referred to as task and motion planning (TAMP), and there has been considerable research on efficient algorithms \citep{integrated-TAMP}.
-Classic solutions rely on specifying tasks in a dedicated planning representation amenable to such algorithms \citep{pddl_reference,temporal_logic_reference,manipulation-planning-with-tl,strips-reference}.
+Providing agents with the ability to find and execute optimal plans for complex tasks is a long-standing goal in robotics.
+Robots need to not only reason about the task in the environment and find a satisfying sequence of actions but also verify the feasibility of executing those actions given the robot's motion capabilities.
+This problem is referred to as task and motion planning (TAMP), and there has been considerable research on efficient algorithms \cite{integrated-TAMP}.
+Classic solutions rely on specifying tasks in a dedicated planning representation, such as PDDL \cite{pddl_reference} or Temporal logics \cite{temporal_logic_reference}, that is both sufficiently expressive to specify task complexities (e.g. constraints on task execution) and amenable to such algorithms \cite{pddl_reference,temporal_logic_reference,manipulation-planning-with-tl,strips-reference}.

-While this approach to task specification has been quite successful, directly using these representations requires training and experience, making them a poor candidate as an interface for non-expert users.
-As an alternative, natural language (NL) provides an intuitive and flexible mode of task descriptions.
-Excitingly, pre-trained large language models (LLMs) have demonstrated surprisingly good performance on many language-related tasks \citep{llms-few-shot-learners}, and there has been an associated burst of research investigating their various potential applicability to TAMP \citep{llms-zero-shot-planners, saycan, text2motion, inner-monologue, tidybot, progprompt, llm-grop}.
+While this approach to task specification has been quite successful, directly using these representations requires training and experience, making them poor interfaces for non-expert users.
+As an alternative, natural language (NL) provides an intuitive and flexible way to describe tasks.
+Pre-trained large language models (LLMs) have demonstrated surprisingly good performance on many language-related tasks \cite{llms-few-shot-learners}, and there has been an associated burst of research applying them to task execution \cite{tidybot}, task planning \cite{llms-zero-shot-planners, saycan, progprompt, inner-monologue} and TAMP \cite{text2motion, llm-grop}.